FrinshHD/LogicLuminiWiki/Writerside/topics/Quests-yml-Configuration.md

       ```

 7. **requirements (required):**
     - Conditions that must be met to complete the quest.
-Currently available options are `items` and `killedEntities`.
+Currently available options are `items`, `killedEntities`, `placedBlocks`, `destroyedBlocks` and `blockInteractions`.
       ```yaml
       requirements:
         items: